 Tony Gurule is is a full-time missionary on Ratio Christi's National Staff.
-He is the Host of RC's Truth Matters television show, and he also hosts two shows each week for the Aramaic Broadcasting Network: Colliding Worldviews and Islam & The News.
-All three shows air LIVE on ABN's Trinity Channel and are broadcast throughout the world.
-Also, as RC's Assistant Director of Chapter Formation, Tony gives human resource support to Ratio Christi's staff, creates and maintains web pages on the RC website, and helps establish RC chapters on university, college, community college, and high school campuses throughout the world.
+He is the Host of RC's Truth Matters television show, and he also hosts Colliding Worldviews and other special shows on the Aramaic Broadcasting Network.
+All shows air on ABN's Trinity Channel and are broadcast throughout the world.
+Also, as RC's Assistant Director of Chapter Formation, Tony gives human resource support to Ratio Christi's staff, creates and maintains web pages on the RC website, and helps establish RC chapters on university, college, and community college campuses throughout the world.
 He is also a Community Apologist who speaks in churches and organizations to inform and equip both adults and youth, especially in the areas of evangelism, apologetics, and Islam.

 Tyler Geffeney serves as Executive Director of RC International.
 Previously Tyler worked as the Global Director for Illustra Media and remains as an active board member where he helped run the nonprofit working to equip Christians with the powerful lines of evidence for a faith in God and Jesus through the use of internationally acclaimed documentaries.
 Prior to that he was the International Director for the C.S.
 Lewis Society.
 Tyler speaks at conferences and churches both in the U.S. and abroad where he promotes the tenets of apologetics’ with a guiding passion to shape the Christian community into an uncontainable evangelistic force and imparting with to Christians an unshakable faith in and devotion to Jesus through inspiring and moving apologetics presentations.
 Tyler graduated with highest honors from Biola’s M.A. program in Apologetics Tyler recognizes his call to be a passionate and committed ambassador for Christ while equipping other Christians to do the same.